Parosteal osteosarcoma is a subtype of osteosarcoma and arises from the outer layer of the periosteum.

 Parosteal osteosarcomas are usually low-grade lesions are usually treated with surgical resection and no neoadjuvant chemotherapy or radiation.
 As they are frequently metaphyseal in location, large parosteal osteosarcomas or those with deep medullary invasion may require limb salvage, including joint replacement.

 Parosteal osteosarcomas have an excellent prognosis (80-95% long-term survival).

 - cortical desmoid: avulsive injury of the posterior femoral cortex

-- myositis ossificans: the ossification pattern of parosteal OS is the radiographic inverse of that seen in myositis ossificans, with the densest ossification in the centre of the lesion and the least radio-opaque bone at the periphery (eggshell pattern); there is also often a history of trauma, progressive decrease in size or constant size and significant oedema in early stages on MRI.
+- myositis ossificans: the ossification pattern of parosteal OS is the radiographic inverse of that seen in myositis ossificans, with the densest ossification in the center of the lesion and the least radiopaque bone at the periphery (eggshell pattern); there is also often a history of trauma, progressive decrease in size or constant size and significant edema in early stages on MRI.

-- sessile osteochondroma: parosteal OS lacks corticomedullary continuity between the tumour and the underlying medullary canal.
+- sessile osteochondroma: parosteal OS lacks corticomedullary continuity between the tumor and the underlying medullary canal.

 - juxtacortical chondrosarcoma

 - high-grade surface osteosarcoma